UPDATED JULY 2017

 More on the Law Center's Advocacy in California

-- The Law Center supports California bill to establish the Nutrition Incentives Matching Grants Program (AB 1321) to create incentives for recipients of nutrition assistance programs (eg CalFRESH, food stamps) to purchase fresh fruits, vegetables, and nuts at California farmers' markets and small retailers.
+- The Law Center supports a California bill to establish the Nutrition Incentives Matching Grants Program (AB 1321) to create incentives for recipients of nutrition assistance programs (eg CalFRESH, food stamps) to purchase fresh fruits, vegetables, and nuts at California farmers' markets and small retailers.
 Read more about it here.

 - Sustainable Economies Law Center opposes bill to ban right of local government to tax short term rentals (AB 1220).
 Read our opposition letter here.